Network-Sec/adafruit_trinkey_RP2040_InfoStealer/README.md

 Initially it seemed that you need to toggle between HID and storage mode, this may've been from a different bug we did mistaken at first.
 Long story short, we left the function to toggle to storage, but don't use it anymore, it works without.
 We also adjusted the delays, some shorter, some longer, to compensate for unforseen *Windows reactions* on pluggin the device in, like popup messages.

-Finally we reworked the light payload and a few more things shortly after release, added a `boot.py` to prevent the device from rebooting after a certain timeout, should be pretty fine now.
+Finally we reworked the light payload and a few more things shortly after release, added a `boot.py` to prevent the device from rebooting after a certain timeout, should be fine now.

 ## How to customize
 - Adjustment off the `typed-in` 1st stage (code.py) is mandatory, to make it look more like an official Windows update or whatever